jchgu/elec-tweet-sentiment/README.md

 ## Statement about Rights

-I certify that I have legitimate access to and permission to use the data.
+I certify that the authors have legitimate access to and permission to use the data.

 ## Summary of Availability